Integral U Methodology

 While there are many references to Integral leadership and Integral coaching in the world, our lineage evolves from the ground-breaking work and theory of modern-day philosopher, Ken Wilber, whose work brilliantly brought into a framework a composite of human experience through our stages of growth and development.

-The reorientated approach includes Frauds Iceberg theory as an accessible way of accessing vertical and horizontal development.
+The re-orientated approach includes Freuds Iceberg theory as an accessible way of accessing vertical and horizontal development.

 Our unique methodology of Integral U Practice™ is the best known framework for understanding the full spectrum of human consciousness and development; providing a platform for vertical and horizontal development in all fields of human activity.

-This methodology enables and brings to the foreground the understanding that while diversity in wholeness is generative, devisiveness and forced separations lead to breakdown, isolation, and abuse of resources both human and environmental.
-As a human species we have to do engage in #doinghumanbetter (Integral African Conference 2019)) and the framework gives us a powerful map with which to identify the exact points in which things are not working and create an accessible pathway towards re-generation and flourishing.
+This methodology enables and brings to the foreground the understanding that while diversity in wholeness is generative, divisiveness and forced separations lead to breakdown, isolation, and abuse of resources both human and environmental.
+As a human species we have to engage in #doinghumanbetter (Integral African Conference 2019) and the framework provides a powerful map to identify the exact points that things are not working, creating an accessible pathway towards re-generation and flourishing.
 We have included essential parts of a layered approach of U-theory as it applies to personal and collective transformation.
-We include conventional performance and skills enhancement, to working with deep change through truly transformative practice: this results not only in a head knowing and unconscious skill, but to support the growth of independent and importantly, inter-dependent thinking and collaboration at levels of possibility.
+We include conventional performance and skills enhancement, to working with deep change through truly transformative practice, resulting not only in a head knowing and unconscious skill, but supporting the growth of independent and importantly, inter-dependent thinking and collaboration at levels of possibility.

 As we work in Africa, we have included and integrated our African leadership and essential humanitarian principles into this work.